offlinezer0/Quillan-v4.2-repo/README.md

 ### Empowerment and Confidence
 Users consistently mention feeling more capable, less overwhelmed, and more confident in their work.
-ACE isn’t just automating tasks—it’s elevating human potential.
+Quillan isn’t just automating tasks—it’s elevating human potential.

 # Research Papers